-A comparison of calculated to observed concentrations of TCE at all monitoring wells for all samples analyzed between November 1998 and November 2009 is presented in Figure 6.9.
-Also presented in Figure 6.9 is a comparison of calculated to observed concentrations of TCE for only those samples analyzed in November 2009 on which the individual data points are labeled with the well number.
+A comparison of calculated to observed concentrations of TCE at all monitoring wells for all samples analyzed between November 1998 and November 2010 is presented in Figure 6.9.
+Also presented in Figure 6.9 is a comparison of calculated to observed concentrations of TCE for only those samples analyzed in November 2010 on which the individual data points are labeled with the well number.
 The general agreement between observed and computed concentrations is reasonable given the uncertainty of the initial contaminant distribution.
-Plots of calculated and observed TCE concentrations at selected monitoring wells during the period 1998 through 2009 are shown in Appendix D on Figure D-7.
-The calibrated initial TCE plume (November 1998), and model calculated TCE plumes for November 2001, 2005, 2008, and 2009 are presented in Figure 6.10; the concentration contours shown on this figure are based on the maximum TCE concentration simulated in any layer.
+Plots of calculated and observed TCE concentrations at selected monitoring wells during the period 1998 through 2010 are shown in Appendix D on Figure D-7.
+The calibrated initial TCE plume (November 1998), and model calculated TCE plumes for November 2001, 2005, 2008, and 2010 are presented in Figure 6.10; the concentration contours shown on this figure are based on the maximum TCE concentration simulated in any layer.

-6.3 Simulation of TCE Concentrations in 2010
+6.3 Simulation of TCE Concentrations in 2011

-The groundwater model was used to forecast TCE concentrations in the aquifer and the mass extracted from CW-1 and CW-2 from January through December 2010.
-Two sets of simulations were made; one with the CW-1 pumping rate at 218 gpm and a second with the CW-1 pumping rate at 300 gpm during 2010.
-In both simulations, the pumping rate at CW-2 was specified at 47 gpm.
+The groundwater model was used to forecast TCE concentrations in the aquifer and the mass extracted from CW-1 and CW-2 from January through December 2011.
+In this simulation the CW-1 pumping rate was specified as 300 gpm during 2011 and the pumping rate at CW-2 was specified at 47 gpm.

-The calculated TCE concentrations in December 2010 are presented on Figure 6.11; TCE concentrations with CW-1 pumping at a rate of 218 gpm are shown on Figure 6.11 (a) and TCE concentrations with CW-1 pumping at a rate of 300 gpm are shown on Figure 6.11 (b).
+The calculated TCE concentrations in December 2011 are presented on Figure 6.11.
 The concentration contours shown on Figure 6.11 are based on the maximum TCE concentration simulated in any layer.
-The calculated TCE concentration in December 2010 at CW-1 is 659 μ g/L if the well is pumped at a rate of 218 gpm during 2010, and 563 μ g/L if the well is pumped at a rate of 300 gpm.
-The calculated TCE concentration in CW-2 in December 2010 is 76 μ g/L under both pumping scenarios for CW-1.
+The calculated TCE concentration in December 2011 at CW-1 is $487 \,\mu g/L$.
+The calculated TCE concentration in CW-2 in December 2011 is $75 \,\mu g/L$.

-The calculated concentration at CW-2 in December 2010 is slightly higher than the average concentration observed in the well in 2009, which was 64 μ g/L. This suggests the potential that the initial TCE concentrations specified in the 4970-foot silt/clay unit, which act as a long-term source of contamination to the underlying aquifer units, overestimate actual TCE concentrations in this unit.
-In future years, if the calculated TCE concentrations at CW-2 continue to overestimate observed concentrations, the initial TCE concentrations in the 4970-foot silt/clay unit will be re-evaluated.
+The calculated concentration at CW-2 in December 2011 is slightly higher than the average concentration observed in the well in 2010, which was 52 μ g/L. This suggests the potential that the initial TCE concentrations specified in the 4970-foot silt/clay unit, which act as a long-term source of contamination to the underlying aquifer units, overestimate actual TCE concentrations in this unit.
+In future years, if the calculated TCE concentrations at CW-2 continue to overestimate observed concentrations, the initial TCE concentrations in the 4970-foot silt/clay nit will be further re-evaluated.